Integralist/go-web-crawler/README.md

 ## TODO

-- Tests (YOLO - I managed to squeeze in some, but I'll finish this up another time).
+- Tests (there are some, but coverage is weak).
-  - Might require some code redesign to better support interfaces + dependency injection.
+  - Might also require some code redesign to better support interfaces + dependency injection.
-- Ignore URLs based on pattern (e.g. `/tags/...`).
-  - In the case of my blog, I don't necessarily care about crawling the tag endpoints.
-- Think of different approach to rendering large/complex graph data (either json or dot format).
-  - Using graphviz didn't work out once the bidirection edges become large (as they do in my site).
 - Finish my refactoring of configuring instrumentation.
   - i.e. removal of package level `Init` functions in favour of dependency injection with new instrumentation type.
   - also look at refactoring functions to avoid long signatures.
+- Think of different approach to rendering large/complex graph data (either json or dot format).
+  - Using graphviz didn't work out once the bidirection edges become large (as they do in my site).
+- Ignore URLs based on pattern (e.g. `/tags/...`).
+  - In the case of my blog, I don't necessarily care about crawling the tag endpoints.

 ## How long did it take?